-Tables 2-6 and Figures 3a-3c examine our central outcomes of interest - the prices at which our cards sold and the bids placed on the cards.
-Table 2 shows mean sale prices as well as mean purchase prices (from our original purchase of the cards, described above) by race for all completed sales.
-Because standard auction theory (Riley and Samuelson 1981), as well as the empirical evidence (Reiley 2006), suggest that lower minimum bid levels are associated with lower auction prices; because we used a low starting price (minimum bid) of \$0.99 for all of our sales; and, most importantly, because in purchasing the cards initially we did not exert significant effort to minimize our buying prices, it is not surprising that our sale prices yielded negative profits on average.
-(The fact that our card photographs, featuring cards held by hands, were relatively unusual in the on-line card market could possibly have reduced the prices we received as well.)
+above) by race for all completed sales.
+Because standard auction theory (Riley and Samuelson, 1981), as well as the empirical evidence (Reiley, 2006), suggest that lower minimum bid levels are associated with lower auction prices; because we used a low starting price (minimum bid) of \$0.99 for all of our sales; and, most importantly, because in purchasing the cards initially we did not exert significant effort to minimize our buying prices, it is not surprising that our sale prices yielded negative profits on average.
+(The fact that our card photographs, featuring cards held by hands, were relatively unusual in the online card market could possibly have reduced the prices we received as well.)
 Our interest, however, is in the difference the pictured seller's race makes.
-As Table 2 shows, the cards sold by the African-American hand both sold for less and were purchased for more (suggesting that they should have sold for higher prices than the cards held by the Caucasian hand).
-Recall that we put cards on the market in groups of 10 from among those we had previously purchased; we did not attempt to "match" cards on their purchase prices.
-Although our alphabetization procedure turned out to produce an imperfectly random allocation of cards across the African-American and Caucasian sellers with respect to card purchase price (not only in the sample of completed sales shown in Table 2 but also in the slightly larger sample of all cards we put up for sale - see Table A1), our randomization was fully successful with respect to the race of the player depicted on the card, as shown in Table A1.
+As Table 2 shows, the cards sold by the African-American hand sold for less and were purchased for more (suggesting that they should have sold for higher prices than the cards held by the Caucasian hand).
+Recall that sellers were randomly assigned cards from among those we had previously purchased; we did not attempt to "match" cards on their purchase prices.
+Although our alphabetization procedure turned out to produce an imperfectly random allocation of cards across the African-American and Caucasian sellers with respect to card purchase price (not only in the sample of completed sales shown in Table 2 but also in the slightly larger sample of all cards we put up for sale-see Table A1), our randomization was fully successful with respect to the race of the player depicted on the card, as shown in Table A1.